1backend/1backend/docs/types.md

 ### Codebase pointers

-You can find the codes related to client generation in the [api-pack](../backend/api-pack) folder.
+You can find the code related to client generation in the [api-pack](../backend/api-pack) directory.